Oral and Dental SciencesFind a programme

 MScR: One year full-time

 |Start date||Not fixed|

-The School of Oral and Dental Sciences performed highly in the latest Research Excellence Framework (REF2014).
+Bristol Dental School performed highly in the latest Research Excellence Framework (REF2014).
 We increased our percentage of world-leading (4*) research from 20 per cent to 43 per cent compared with RAE2008, and the percentage of world-leading and internationally excellent (4* and 3*) research increased from 60 per cent (RAE2008) to 80 per cent (REF2014).

 The school combines laboratory-based and clinically-applied research and fosters a high level of collaboration between staff and students.
 The research programme is funded by internal and external grants from charities, research councils and industry.

 Fees for 2018/19

 We charge an annual tuition fee.
 Fees for 2018/19 are as follows:

 - Overseas: full-time (Non-clinical)

 Bench fees: For postgraduate research students who are not funded by UK Research Councils or (specific) UK charities, it is usual to charge a bench fee.
 A bench fee covers the costs of laboratory consumables, specialist equipment and other relevant costs (e.g. training) for the duration of the programme.
 The bench fee charged can vary considerably depending on the nature of the programme being undertaken.
 Details of specific bench fee charges can be provided on request and will made clear in the offer letter sent to applicants.

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.